kgleason/www_kirkg_us/posts/how-to-configure-a-freebsd-jail-on-a-digital-ocean-droplet.rst

 .. type: text

 One of the great things about FreeBSD is its long standing support for jails_.
-A jail is a way to run a process or set of process in an environment that is isolated from the host system.
+A jail is a way to run a process or set of processes in an environment that is isolated from the host system.
 Processes created inside a jail cannot access files outside of that jail.